 You can buy or rent your textbooks online.
 Your books can be delivered to and picked up on campus after your arrival.
 Also, you may qualify for USD’s interest-free book advance program.
 For more information, please click here.

-NOTE: To be certified as official, transcripts must either be directly mailed to USD by the issuing institution or forwarded to USD by the student in a sealed, unopened envelope (do not open the envelope) from the issuing institution.
+Second, you may mail/courier your final official transcript to: Enrollment Processing Center, 414 E Clark St, Vermillion, SD 57069.
+To be certified as official, transcripts must either be directly mailed to USD by the issuing institution or forwarded to USD by the student in a sealed, unopened envelope (do not open the envelope) from the issuing institution.
+There must also be a stamp or seal across the back of the envelope.
 Attested copies of transcripts will be accepted as long as they are sent in the official manner described here.

 All students are required to provide medically signed proof of two properly administered MMR (measles, mumps, rubella) immunizations OR immune titers for measles (rubeola), rubella and mumps.
 The immunization form must be completed before the start of classes.
 If you are unable to secure and send proof of immunization, the required shots are available on arrival at Student Health (for a fee).

 You will not be able to register for classes if you do not comply with the immunization policy.
 Meningococcal and Hepatitis B vaccines are also recommended.
 Visit Student Health Services to view immunization policies.

 All F-1 and J-1 visa holders studying at USD purchase health insurance coverage that meets BOR Policy 3.14 requirements.
 The South Dakota Board of Regents has partnered with GeoBlue (Blue Cross/Blue Shield) to provide a quality, affordable health insurance plan.
 All F-1 and J-1 students must purchase a plan from GeoBlue unless they qualify for a health insurance policy waiver.